JonBarenboim/mugqic_pipelines/README.md

 Software requirement
 --------------------
-MUGQIC pipelines have been tested with Python 2.7.
+MUGQIC pipelines have been tested with Python 2.7 and R 3.2.

 Quick setup for abacus, guillimin and mammouth users